Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Research Questions and Study Scope

 \subsection{Scope and non-goals}

 The paper studies a concrete cryptographic and operational question: how post-quantum signature placement within TLS~1.3 certificate hierarchies affects the behavior of live certificate-based authentication in an implementation stack built on OpenSSL~3 and oqsprovider \cite{rfc8446,oqs,oqsprovider}.
-The aim is not universal prediction across all TLS libraries, PKI deployments, or Internet environments, but controlled evaluation of a specific migration problem with clear practical relevance.
+The aim is controlled evaluation of a specific migration problem with practical relevance, not universal prediction across all TLS libraries, PKI deployments, or Internet environments.

-Several non-goals follow from that choice.
-First, the paper does not claim universality across implementation stacks.
+The scope is bounded in several ways.
+First, the evaluation targets one implementation stack.
 Absolute values may depend on library internals, provider integration, certificate handling behavior, and platform-specific factors.
-The strongest claims advanced here are therefore structural: hierarchy-sensitive signature placement can decisively shape the operational regime of post-quantum TLS authentication.
+The strongest claims advanced here are structural: hierarchy-sensitive signature placement can decisively shape the operational regime of post-quantum TLS authentication.

-Second, the paper does not attempt full internal function tracing or exhaustive microarchitectural attribution.
+Second, the analysis does not include full internal function tracing or exhaustive microarchitectural attribution.
 Performance counters are used as regime-level evidence for client/server cost concentration, not as a replacement for complete code-path reconstruction or low-level implementation forensics.

-Third, the study does not attempt to measure Internet-wide or WAN-visible latency under arbitrary production conditions.
+Third, the study does not measure Internet-wide or WAN-visible latency under arbitrary production conditions.
 The experiments are conducted in a controlled local environment so that certificate-path effects, chain exposure, and cryptographic cost can be observed with reduced network noise.
 The reported latency values should therefore be read as comparative measurements within a real stack, not as direct forecasts of user-perceived latency on the public Internet.

-Finally, the paper does not try to settle the broader question of which post-quantum primitive is best across all protocol settings.
-Its concern is narrower and more concrete: which certificate-chain strategies remain operationally plausible for TLS~1.3 server authentication when post-quantum signatures are embedded into live X.509-based authentication paths \cite{rfc8446,rfc5280,fips204,fips205}.
+Finally, the study does not settle which post-quantum primitive is best across all protocol settings.
+It addresses a narrower question: which certificate-chain strategies remain operationally plausible for TLS~1.3 server authentication when post-quantum signatures are embedded into live X.509-based authentication paths \cite{rfc8446,rfc5280,fips204,fips205}.